 Coping with Infidelity: Part 4

 Introduction:This column is the last in a series on infidelity.
 The first was, "How do Affairs Begin," the second was "How Should Affairs End," the third was "How to Rebuild a Marriage after an Affair Has Ended," and this column is how to overcome resentment.
-If you have not read the other three parts of this series, you may wish to read them first (the titles in this paragraph are links to those columns).
+If you have not read the other three parts of this series, you may wish to read them first.

 A spouse's unfaithfulness is one of the most painful experiences anyone can have in life.
 So almost everyone feels betrayed, used, abandoned, and very angry when they discover that their spouse has had an affair.
 After all, an affair is hatched with full knowledge of how much pain it will inflict on an unsuspecting spouse after it's discovered.
 It reflects a wanton disregard for the feelings of someone that was supposed to have been cherished and protected for life.